Acura RDX Insurance Rates

 Rates are averaged for all Acura RDX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Acura RDX Insurance
+How to Find Affordable Acura RDX Insurance

 - Increasing comprehensive and collision deductibles can save approximately $350 each year